KanjiBase/KanTanJi/DATA_INPUT.md

 # Kanji Input

 Input for kanji is defined in rows, where odd rows carry the key (~ what to do with the value) and even rows carry the value itself.
-Each row must have `ID` key with numeric ID value of the entry.
+Each row must have `ID` key with numeric ID value of the entry (it can also be versioned by dots if you want to use hierarchies).

 Each row must also define **exactly one** one of the following keys: